 When symptoms or vision changes are minor, one may not require any treatment at all for their cataracts, but should ensure to have their eyes regularly examined by a qualified ophthalmologist or optometrist to monitor the progression of the condition.

-The procedure is done by replacing the natural cataract afflicted lens of the eye with an artificial one, known as an intraocular lens or IOL.
-There are several different lens options available, which can assist you to see clearly at all distances and greatly reduce or even eliminate the need for glasses.
-Here at Cornea and Cataract Specialty Center, we specialize in this procedure and offer a variety of high quality artificial lens options.
+The intraocular lens or IOL is the most common use procedure using by doctors.
+This practice is used by replacing the natural cataract-afflicted lens of the eye with an artificial one.
+There are several different lens options available, which can assist you to see clearly at all distances and significantly reduce or even eliminate the need for glasses.
+Here at LASIK, Cornea and Cataract Specialty Center, we specialize in this procedure and offer a variety of high-quality artificial lens options.

 Top Refractive Lens Surgeons

-Our refractive surgeon is among the most experienced in the state and he is a national leader on the topic of cataract surgery.
+Our refractive surgeon is among the most experienced in the state, and he is a national leader on the topic of cataract surgery.
 He is highly trained, board certified and an expert in his field.
-Equipped with the full array of leading-edge advancements in cataract surgery, he can quickly and painlessly treat cataracts, dramatically improving vision and often greatly reducing dependence upon eyeglasses.
-With state-of-the-art cataract centers centrally located in Pershing and Piedras and at the far east on Trawood and Montwood , we are proud to provide the best cataract surgery with the best results.
+Equipped with the full array of leading-edge advancements in cataract surgery, he can quickly and painlessly treat cataracts, dramatically improving vision and often significantly reducing dependence upon eyeglasses.
+With state-of-the-art cataract centers centrally located in Pershing and Piedras and at the far east on Trawood and Montwood, we are proud to provide the best cataract surgery with the best results.

-Some vision conditions like nearsightedness, farsightedness and astigmatism affect us from birth because they are related to irregularities of the cornea.
+Some vision conditions like nearsightedness, farsightedness, and astigmatism affect us from birth because they are related to irregularities of the cornea.
 Others, like cataracts and presbyopia, creep up on us as we age.
-Both can be effectively treated with cataract surgery and intraocular (within the eye) lens implants, also called IOL’s.
+Cataract surgery can treat this conditions by lens implants also called IOL’s.

 Cataracts are the result of the eye’s lens becoming tinted and cloudy.
-This accounts for over 48% of the world’s correctible blindness.
+Accounts are for over 48% of the world’s correctable blindness.
 Sooner or later cataracts affect just about everyone.

 Studies show that cataracts affect:

-With these statistics, it is easy to see why cataracts are commonly associated with age.
+With these statistics, it is easy to see why cataracts are related to age.
 However, you don’t have to be a senior citizen to have cataracts.
-They can start developing at age 40, though usually at this stage, they’re not serious enough to have a significant effect on your vision.
+They can start developing at age 40, though usually at this stage, they’re not severe enough to have a significant effect on your vision.

 The term “cataract” comes from a Latin word meaning “waterfall” and describes the whitening or cloudy effect of rushing water.
 The eye’s lens is made mostly of water and protein.
-In a healthy lens the protein is normally clear and permits light to pass through.
+In a normal lens, the protein is usually bright and permits light to pass through.
 As we age, the protein can clump and begin to cloud a small section of the lens, forming a cataract.